John Glen (politician): Parliamentary career

 Glen was again re-elected at the 2019 general election, with a decreased vote share of 56.4% and an increased majority of 19,736.

 On 2 September 2021 he became the longest serving Economic Secretary to the Treasury since the creation of the post in 1947.

 On 6 July 2022, Glen resigned as Economic Secretary to the Treasury during the July 2022 United Kingdom government crisis.

-On 13 November 2023, Glen was appointed the Paymaster General by Prime Minister Rishi Sunak in a cabinet reshuffle.
+On 25 October 2022, Glen was appointed as Chief Secretary to the Treasury by Prime Minister Rishi Sunak.
+He served until 13 November 2023, when Glen moved to the Cabinet Office as Paymaster General in a cabinet reshuffle.
+In this role, Glen was responsible for delivering the Infected Blood Compensation Scheme, which he highlights as one of his proudest achievements as a Minister.

 Soon after he was re-elected for Salisbury at the July 2024 general election, Sunak appointed him as Shadow Paymaster General.
-When Kemi Badenoch became Conservative Leader in November 2024, Glen was succeeded as Shadow Paymaster General by Richard Holden.
-In July 2025, Glen was appointed Parliamentary Private Secretary to the Leader of the Opposition.
+When Kemi Badenoch became Conservative Leader in November 2024, Glen moved to the backbenches.
+In July 2025, he was appointed Parliamentary Private Secretary to the Leader of the Opposition as part of the 2025 British Shadow Cabinet reshuffle.

+Since 21 October 2024, Glen has sat on the Treasury Select Committee, and since 17 December 2024 he has been part of the Public Accounts Commission.

+Outside of Parliament, Glen is a commissioner for the Financial Inclusion Commission.
+In February 2026, Open Banking Limited announced the appointment of Glen as a Non Executive Director.

 Political views

 Tim Montgomerie, editor of ConservativeHome, has described John Glen as a "full spectrum Conservative" – meaning one who is Eurosceptic and supportive of low taxation, but also concerned with social issues and the environment.